Byron McDonald II Suspected In Killing 2-Year-Old Son's Mother, Grandmother, Police Say

 SWAT teams peacefully took McDonald II into custody along with his mother, who is believed to have booked the hotel room.
 No one was injured.

-Right now, an investigation is underway and we’re still waiting to hear from police about a possible motive.MORE NEWS: Stimulus Check Update: Is A Fourth Relief Payment Coming?
+Right now, an investigation is underway and we’re still waiting to hear from police about a possible motive.MORE NEWS: Firefighters Called To Virtua Memorial Hospital In Mount Holly

 CBS3’s Alicia Roberts reports.